 Heimdall Docs

-A Heimdall page is a route that returns HTML.
-You map it with MapHeimdallPage(...), render with your existing HTML helpers, and choose the overload that matches how much context your page needs.
+A Heimdall page is just a minimal API-style GET endpoint that returns HTML.
+You map it with MapHeimdallPage(...), render with your existing HTML helpers, and let the normal ASP.NET Core pipeline run before your page handler executes.

 {